rickybishty123/Tindog/README.md

 # Tindog
-Tinder replica made in Angela Yu's webdev course
+Tinder replica made with the help of Angela Yu's web dev course for practicing bootstrap.